 Theory of Action.
-State accountability systems establish a set of principles to drive school and district performance towards college- and career-readiness, distinguish performance to meaningfully target supports to the students most in need, provide timely, transparent data to spur action, and foster innovation and continuous improvement throughout the system (D'Brot, Keng, & Landl, 2018).
+State accountability systems establish a set of principles to drive school and district/LEA improvement.
+A well-established theory of action for accountability systems can leverage and incentivize behaviors that improve outcomes for students and facilitate equitable access to high-quality educational opportunities.
+Theories of action can emphasize and prioritize the underlying principles for decision making such as providing timely, transparent data to spur action, increase focus on college- and career-readiness, distinguish performance to meaningfully target supports to the students most in need, and foster innovation and continuous improvement (D'Brot, Keng, & Landl, 2018).
 These principles focus on the entire cycle of the system, including accountability as a driver for school improvement and ongoing continuous improvement.
-Overall summative scores and/or ratings are meant to represent performance across the full spectrum of measures, capturing school performance holistically.